Rogue POTUS: Trump Warned Kellyanne Conway Of Being Fired – Spicer ‘Burning Out’

 — Rogue POTUS Staff (@RoguePOTUSStaff) February 10, 2017

-The “Rogue POTUS Staff” claimed that Spicer is already under plenty of stress in his role as the White House Press Secretary, and that Spicer is already “burning out” from his “double load” of being a face for the White House that must face the press often.
+The “Rogue POTUS Staff” claimed that Spicer is already under plenty of stress in his role as the White House press secretary, and that Spicer is already “burning out” from his “double load” of being a face for the White House that must face the press often.

 Spicer is already burning out.
 Been carrying double load, but greatest stressor is having to paint over obvious lies and absurdities.